-“Again hear my supreme word which I shall speak to you, who are beloved, with a desire for your welfare” (10:1).
+The Holy Lord said: Once more hear from me the supreme word which I speak to you, who are beloved, with the desire for your welfare (10:1).

 These opening verses of the tenth chapter hold very important truths, truths that must be assimilated before the Divine Glory can be perceived.
 To undo the conditioning of millions of births in subhuman forms and many human births is no simple thing.
 Just to get the idea requires that we hear the basic truths of rebirth, karma, and spiritual evolution over and over and over again.
 We already know these things, but the knowledge is buried so deeply beneath mountains of debris accumulated in past lives that it might just as well not even be there at all.
 So we have to start by being told it again and again.
 We continually need refresher courses in fundamental truths.
+(Which is why we must continually read the Gita.)
 Of course this becomes much easier the moment we become yogis and start digging ourselves out of the prison.

 People rarely scrutinize their–or others’–motives in religion, and nobody thinks about what God’s motives may be in communicating with humanity.
 But Krishna thinks this should be considered, so he tells us that God speaks to us not to express displeasure or pleasure, or to threaten or cajole us or to control us.
 God’s sole motive is our welfare.
 He is ever the benevolent friend who counsels us, but never shouts or tries to influence us.
-A prime factor in our welfare is our free will, and He never transgresses there.
-Reading this, you may think that this is hardly the situation with most religion.
-Exactly!
-And this proves that God is not speaking through those religions.
-If He ever did, they have corrupted His message so we can no longer hear His real message through them.
+A prime factor in our welfare is our free will, and he never transgresses there.

 The originless Origin

-None of the highly-evolved beings who dwell in the higher astral and the causal worlds, or the enlightened sages of earth, know the origin or beginning of God because He never had one.
-It is not that such knowledge would be beyond the ken of the saints and angels, but rather that there is nothing to know.
+None of the highly-evolved beings who dwell in the higher astral and causal worlds, or the enlightened sages of earth, know the origin or beginning of God because he never had one.
+It is not just that such knowledge would be beyond the ken of the saints and angels, but rather that there is nothing to know.
 God is eternal.
-He is not just everlasting, He is without beginning.
-But we can know (not just believe) that God is our source or origin–not in the sense that at time point of time we came into existence or were created by God, but in the sense that we have eternally existed within God, drawing our essential being from Him.
+He is not just everlasting, he is without beginning.
+But we can know (not just believe) that God is our source or origin.
+Not in the sense that at some point of time we came into existence or were created by God, but in the sense that we have eternally existed within God, drawing our essential being from him.
 There never was a time when we did not exist, any more than there was a time when God did not exist.
-But God does not draw His being or existence from anyone, whereas we totally derive our being and existence from Him.
-That is why in the second chapter of the Gita Krishna says to Arjuna: “Truly there was never a time when I was not, nor you, nor these lords of men.
-And neither will there be a time when we shall cease to be from this time onward.”
-(2:12) Whether the great beings in all the worlds look before or behind, they only see God–and themselves within God.
-This is the vision of Immortality.
+But God does not draw his being or existence from anyone, whereas we totally derive our being and existence from him.
+That is why in the second chapter of the Gita Krishna says to Arjuna: “Truly there never was a time when I was not, nor you, nor these lords of men–nor in the future will there be a time when we shall cease to be” (2:12).
+Whether the great beings in all the worlds look before or behind, they see only God–and themselves within God.
+This is the vision of immortality.

-“He who knows Me, birthless and beginningless, the mighty Lord of the world, he among mortals is undeluded; he is released from all evils” (10:3).
 If we can attain the direct knowing of God’s immortality and omnipotence, our sins and delusions will evaporate in that vision.
-For we cannot see God as a subject or object, but only subjectively as one with our own Self.
+For we will see God subjectively as one with our own Self.
 To see God is to become god.

 The source of virtues

-Intellect=buddhi.
-Buddhi covers a great deal more than simple intellect.
+Intelligence=buddhi.
+Buddhi covers a great deal more than simple “intellect.”
 It is understanding, reason, and intelligence.
 It is the thinking mind.
-For example, the manas, the sensory mind, receives the visual impression of a tree, but it is the buddhi that says: “That is a tree.”
 The word buddhi itself is derived from the root verb budh, which means both to know something and be able to communicate what is known.
 In its highest sense, the buddhi is the faculty of enlightenment, which is why we have the word Buddha for an enlightened individual.

 Knowledge=jnana.
 Jnana means knowledge in the sense of wisdom, of truly understanding something.
 It can also mean good sense, but in spiritual texts it almost always means knowledge of Brahman, the Absolute.

-Freedom from delusion=asammoha.
+Non-delusion=asammoha.
 Moha is delusive attachment or infatuation based on a completely false perception and evaluation of the object.
-Occasionally it has an almost magical connotation, as of a person being “under a spell” of admiration or attachment.
+Occasionally it has an almost magical connotation, as of a person being under a spell.
 The idea is that the person suffering from moha is bereft of reason and utterly overwhelmed by a passionate response to the object.
 Usually it is thought of as being directed to a person, but it can also be delusive obsession with a material object and even an aspiration or ambition for something or someone.
 Asammoha is complete absence of such obsession.
 So asammoha means levelheadedness and clearsightedness.

-Pain=dukham.
-Dukham is pain, suffering, misery, sorrow, grief, unhappiness, stress, or distress–also that which is unsatisfactory or produces dukha.
+Suffering=dukham.
+Dukham is pain, suffering, misery, sorrow, grief, unhappiness, stress, or distress.
+Also that which is unsatisfactory or produces dukha.

 Birth=bhava.
 Bhava is “becoming,” from the verb “bhu” or “bhavh” which means to become or to exist.
 So it also means birth.